venkateshlb/appointments-template/README.md

 ```

-Similarly you can try executing lambda to create lambda package specifically
+Similarly you can create Lambda template package

 ```shell
 make lambda